pranavz28/example-percy-playwright-python/README.md

 ### Step 5

+Go to Percy Dashboard and ensure that your base build is approved.
 Now in order to make comparisons happen we need to make changes to the existing website so that a visual change can occur you can go to file in `test.py` and make changes.
 Or else just run `after_test.py`, we have already made visual changes in this script.
 If you run the `after_test.py` script in tests, this would create few visual changes and would get compared to the last build and we would be able to see few diffs.